apollographql/apollo-client/.api-reports/api-report-utilities.md

 // src/cache/inmemory/policies.ts:163:3 - (ae-forgotten-export) The symbol "FieldMergeFunction" needs to be exported by the entry point index.d.ts
 // src/cache/inmemory/types.ts:132:3 - (ae-forgotten-export) The symbol "KeyFieldsFunction" needs to be exported by the entry point index.d.ts
 // src/cache/inmemory/writeToStore.ts:65:7 - (ae-forgotten-export) The symbol "MergeTree" needs to be exported by the entry point index.d.ts
-// src/core/LocalState.ts:71:3 - (ae-forgotten-export) The symbol "ApolloClient" needs to be exported by the entry point index.d.ts
 // src/core/ObservableQuery.ts:113:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
 // src/core/ObservableQuery.ts:114:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:120:5 - (ae-forgotten-export) The symbol "MutationStoreValue" needs to be exported by the entry point index.d.ts